What is Castor Oil?

 6. Provides thicker hair

 While users may observe hair appearing thicker due to increased moisture and reduced breakage, no clinical studies confirm such significant growth acceleration.
-Its use in home remedies for eyelashes and brows is common, but again, lacks robust research support.

 7. Shiny hair